djangoindia/djangoindia.org/contributing.md

      pre-commit install
      ```

-6. **Make Your Changes**
+6. **Make your changes and test them properly**
-   - Implement the required changes or fixes as described in the issue.
+   - Implement the required changes and make sure you test them properly.

 7. **Stage and Commit Your Changes**
    - Add your changes to the staging area: